Credit @m_squazzo on Instagram

 Remember to social distance and wear a mask as required by state guidelines.
 Call ahead and check websites and social media to make sure attractions are open and available.

 Day Trip: Enjoy Subterranean Summertime Fun at Howe Caverns (Central NY)

-Cool off 156 feet below the earth’s surface at Howe Caverns, the largest cavern in the northeast and New York State's second-most visited natural attraction.
+Cool off 156 feet below the earth’s surface at Howe Caverns, the largest cavern in the northeast and one of New York State's most visited natural attractions.
 Take the Traditional Tour for a 90-minute experience with exploration on foot and by boat.
 You’ll wander through a labyrinth of colorfully illuminated twisty, turny rock corridors, and get an even closer look at the amazing rock formations within by taking a boat ride on the “River Styx,” the underground river that carved them.
 For a nighttime experience, try the two-hour Lantern Tour, offered by reservation-only, Friday and Saturday nights in the summer and on select weekends in the winter.
 The Lantern Tour is only for guests 16 years of age and older.
 You may also wish to check out the nearby 100-foot underground waterfall at Secret Caverns.
 Howe Caverns tour prices vary and reservations must be made online.
 Open daily through Labor Day from 9 am to 5 pm, with Traditional Tours leaving every hour.